 Affordable Classic Brands Online

-- Smocked Auctions – (Use code PREZDAY15 for 15% off right now!)
-If you don’t know about Smocked Auctions (which you probably do!) they have an enormous selection of play clothes, church attire, swimsuits, bubbles, boys’ jon jons and even cute things like children’s sunglasses and fun toys.
+- Smocked Auctions – If you don’t know about Smocked Auctions (which you probably do!) they have an enormous selection of play clothes, church attire, swimsuits, bubbles, boys’ jon jons and even cute things like children’s sunglasses and fun toys.
 Definitely follow on social media for flash sales.
-Oh and Dallas friends: their sample sale is February 27-28th at the Magnolia Hotel.

 - Eyelet and Ivy – This is the company I get so many questions about when I post.
 The clothes are so sweet, but soft so my children like wearing them all the time.
 I ordered a bunch of things for spring.
 I also wrote about this company here.